Gianluca MANZO

 Professeur des Universités

-Fellow, European Academy of Sociology
+Fellow (& Secretary) of the European Academy of Sociology

-, L’Année Sociologique
+Editor of L’Année Sociologique

 Bio

-Before joining the department of sociology of Sorbonne University as professor in September 2021, I was a research fellow in sociology at the Centre National de la Recherche Scientifique (CNRS) from October 2007 to August 2021 as a member of the GEMASS (Groupe d’Etude des Méthodes de l’Analyse Sociologique de la Sorbonne), a research unit for which I served as deputy director between 2018 and 2019, where I still lead the research axis “Mechanisms, Networks, and Inequality”.
+Before joining the department of sociology of Sorbonne University as professor in September 2021, I was a research fellow in sociology at the Centre National de la Recherche Scientifique (CNRS) from October 2007 to August 2021 as a member of GEMASS (Groupe d’Etude des Méthodes de l’Analyse Sociologique de la Sorbonne), a research unit for which I served as deputy director between 2018 and 2019, where I still lead the research axis “Mechanisms, Networks, and Inequality”.

 I earned a B.A. in Sociology (2001) and a Ph.D in Epistemology and Methodology of Social Sciences (2006) from the University of Trento (Italy), as well as a M.Phil in Social Sciences and Philosophy of Knowledge (2002) and a Ph.D in Social Sciences (2006) from the University of Paris-Sorbonne.
 I obtained the “Habilitation à diriger des recherché” (HDR) in Social Sciences in July 2019 at Sorbonne University.